Introduction to LED grow lights

 Red and blue LED lights are more specialized, with red lights promoting flowering and fruiting, and blue lights promoting vegetative growth.

-However since they put out a reddish-blue light you are not able to see the proper colour of your plants without turning on supplemental lights in the room.
+You can still use these lights, but they put out a reddish-blue light you are not able to see the proper colour of your plants without turning on supplemental lights in the room.

 Not being able to see the true colour of your plant could affect your monitoring of their colour and nutrition.